 Why Telematics is A Great Technology for Cold Chain

-Supply chain disruptions have caused a higher frequency of delays that put a strain on refrigerated goods.
-There are also regulatory compliances introduced by governments to tackle environmental issues and food safety concerns, introducing dilemmas for organizations to address.
+Supply chain challenges have caused a higher frequency of delays that put a strain on refrigerated goods.
+There are also regulatory compliances introduced by governments to tackle environmental issues and food/pharmaceutical safety concerns, introducing dilemmas for organizations to address.
 Fleet telematics technologies enable supply chain operators to track all the data associated with products being shipped.

 Meanwhile, new drug products often require cool temperatures throughout the shipment process.
 It comes as no surprise that 92% of pharmaceutical leaders are planning to invest more in cold chain technologies that provide supply chain visibility, according to a study from Zebra.